the-peon-project/peon/documentation/manual/docs/index.md

 ## References

-### Cover Image
+### Logo

-The art is by [André Kent - Artstation](https://www.artstation.com/artwork/W2E0RQ) **This project owns no rights to the image above.
-Please follow the link to his site and support him.**
+The logo is a derrivative of the art by [André Kent - Artstation](https://www.artstation.com/artwork/W2E0RQ) *Please follow the link to his site and support him.*

 ## Scoreboard